deepchecks/deepchecks/docs/source/user-guide/general/ci_cd.rst

 2. Run ``airflow standalone``.
 This will bootstrap a local Airflow deployment which is good for testing, but not intended for production
 3. Under your home directory, insert your DAG (python file) inside the directory ``~/airflow/dags``

-For deeper explanations about installing and operating airflow see their `docs <https://airflow.apache.org/docs/apache-airflow/stable/start.html>`__.
+For a more elaborate explanation about installing and operating airflow see their `docs <https://airflow.apache.org/docs/apache-airflow/stable/start.html>`__.

 Airflow With Deepchecks